Georg von Trapp: Death

 Trapp died of lung cancer on 30 May 1947 in Stowe, Vermont.
-In The Story of the Trapp Family Singers (1949), Maria von Trapp pointed out that there was a high incidence of lung cancer among World War I U-Boat crews, due to the diesel and gasoline fumes and poor ventilation, and that his death could be considered service-related.
+In The Story of the Trapp Family Singers (1949), Maria von Trapp pointed out that there was a high incidence of lung cancer among World War I U-boat crews, due to the diesel and gasoline fumes and poor ventilation, and that his death could be considered service-related.
 She also acknowledged in her book that, like most men of the period, he was a heavy smoker.

 Children

 Portrayals

-Trapp has been portrayed in various adaptations of his family's life such as The Sound of Music, both the 1965 film and the Broadway musical, as well as two German films, The Trapp Family (1956) and The Trapp Family in America (1958).
+Trapp has been portrayed in various adaptations of his family's life such as The Sound of Music, both the 1965 film (played by Christopher Plummer) and the Broadway musical, as well as two German films, The Trapp Family (1956) and The Trapp Family in America (1958).
 However, these adaptations often altered the portrayal of the Captain.
 In real life and in the memoir The Story of the Trapp Family Singers, written by his second wife Maria Augusta Trapp, the Captain has been described as being a warm and loving father who was always around.
 However, the Captain was portrayed in a more negative light in many adaptations.
 For instance, in the 1965 film, Georg von Trapp was portrayed as a disciplinary man who always went away and did not care for his children or their feelings at the beginning of the film.
 BBC Radio presented a different account of the family in October, 2009, in a play by Annie Caulfield called The Von Trapps and Me, focused on Princess Yvonne, "the woman Captain Von Trapp jilted in order to marry Maria."